 This course covers principles of operation, types, and diagnosis/repair of suspension and steering systems to include steering geometry.
 Topics include manual and power steering systems and standard and electronically controlled suspension and steering systems.
-Upon completion, students should be able to service and repair various steering and suspension components, check and adjust various alignment angles, and balance wheels.
+Upon completion, students should be able to service and repair steering and suspension components, check and adjust alignment angles, repair tires, and balance wheels.